rvalotta/RapidChangeATC_FluidNC_M6_Macro/readme.md

 - You can create a macro button to run the init.nc or set it as startup_line0 macro.
 If you decide to go with the startup script you will need to make sure must_home is set false or it will not run.
 - FluidNC does not pass tool 0 to the m6_macro.
 As a work around, if you have X pockets, X=1 will be used to unload the tool. (ie 8 Pocket ATC, tool nine will unload the tool )
 - The spindle being used with the toolchanger will need to be your first tool
+- Any tool number over your unload tool will be treated as a manual tool change